 Jim: You know, that’s dangerous.

 David: I’ve heard that, but you know what?
 (Laughter) It’s fun.
-Now we have beaches where we are, but any body of water, walking by any body of water is spectacular.
-I’m here in Colorado Springs.
+It could be … it could be … now we have beaches where we are, but any body of water, walking by any body of water is spectacular.
+I … I’m here in Colorado Springs.
 Oh, hiking, you can hike anywhere you are.
 Hiking, going out somewhere, drivin’ the car, hiking, you know, take your bear spray, who knows.
 But anything like whatever you did when you were dating is usually a good place to start.
 Remember those days.
 Boy, it didn’t take much.

-David: Listen, she’s gotta find a way to say it, exactly and it’s not easy to say, ‘cause you fear rejection.
+David: --she’s gotta … she’s gotta find a way to say it, exactly and it’s not easy to say, ‘cause you fear rejection.
 How’s he gonna respond?
 I am pretty confident that he wants to get back in the saddle, too and he’s probably thinkin’ the same thing.
-The couples I see in my office, almost to a person, they’re both thinkin’ the same thing.
+The couples I see in my office, almost to a person, they’re both thinkin’ the same things.
 They’re not talking.

 Of course, he wants to kiss her face.
 He loves her.
-So, two things, she’s gonna have the conversation and she’s gonna say, “I’m gonna start kissing you that way every day.
-And when you come in the evening,” or if I come later, we both work whatever, that’s what you should do the first thing in the evening, smackers, not one, two or three smackers.
+So, two things.
+She’s gonna have the conversation and she’s gonna say, “I’m gonna start kissing you that way every day.
+And when you come in the evening,” or if I come later, we both work whatever, that’s what … that’s what you should do the first thing in the evening, smackers, not one, two or three smackers.

-Jim: You want couples to get to a point in their communication where they can openly talk about past pain.
+Jim: That’s exactly the point.
+You want couples to get to a point in their communication where they can openly talk about past pain.
 That seems to countermand the kind of wisdom to say, you know, don’t … don’t go in that direction.
 There’s not a lot of good that can be gained from past pain.
 You’re saying the exact opposite.
 Why?

-Jim: In what ways that it transfer?
+Jim: In what ways does it transfer?
 Give us an example or two.

 David: Here’s what happens.
-Let’s say that I had a mom who was very critical of me.
-I’m a man, of course and just throughout growing up my brother was the favorite.
+I … let’s say that I had a mom who was very critical of me.
+I’m a man, of course and … and throughout growing up my brother was the favorite.
 I was criticized.
-I didn’t resolve it.
-You don’t do therapy when you’re 10-years-old; you just survive.
+That’s my … I didn’t resolve … I didn’t resolve it.
+You don’t see therapy when you’re 10-years-old; you just survive.
 [You don’t] see a therapist.

-So, I get married to Sandy and now even though she’s not critical all the time, when she’s critical of me (Sound of snap of fingers), boom!
+So, I get married to Sandy and now when she’s … even though she’s not critical all the time, when she’s critical of me (Sound of snap of fingers), boom!
 That wound is touched.
-It’s hit pretty hard as a matter of fact and I respond with anger, with resentment and a huge push-back.
+It’s hit pretty hard as a matter of fact and I respond with anger, with resentment and … and a huge push-back.
 It becomes a big thing, because it’s about mom; it’s not about Sandy.

-If Sandy had a dad who neglected her, didn’t take time with her, didn’t really spend the time and really connect with her and I’m, [the one] who tend[s] to be a workaholic, neglect her, again, that transferred, Her dad stuff transfers to that and she has a huge reaction.
+If Sandy had a dad who neglected her, didn’t take time with her, didn’t really spend the time and really connect with her and I’m … I’m, [the one] who tend[s] to be a workaholic, neglect her, again, that transferred.
+Her dad stuff transfers to that and she has a huge reaction.

-So, when we sit down and talk about it, it’s not just, “Dave, you’re late a few times this week.
+So, when we sit down and talk about it, it’s not just, “Dave, you’re being … you’re late a few times this week.
 I’m upset.
 Let’s talk.”
-It’s, “I can’t believe [it]; I’m really upset.”
-See, she’s wounded [and] doesn’t even know why.
+It’s “I can’t believe I’m really upset.
+I’m …” See, she’s wounded [and] doesn’t even know why.
 Well, I’ll tell her why.
 It’s because of the dad stuff.
 So, all that stuff transfers.

-The good news is, you can work it through together in such a way.
-The book guides you through and it has to be together.
+The good news is, you can work it through together in such a way, the book guides you through and it has to be together.
 If you don’t do it together, you don’t get the marriage benefit.
 So, when you work it through together, it dissipates.
-You get rid of it and now it’s just about you and us.
+You get rid of it and now it’s just about you and I.

 Jim: David, as you’re mentioning the background that we all have, we all have a background whatever it might be and our awareness and our ability to be in touch with that, I mean, comedians make fun of it, but it is so true.
 It’s the baggage you bring into a relationship.
 And particularly for Christians, we’ve gotta recognize what it is.
 We’ve got to deal with it.

-Short of a couple getting into counseling, which is always a good place to have these discussions, you’re in the profession; we have counselors here at Focus on the Family who are waiting for your phone call typically and we’re there to be that initial step for you.
+Um … short of a couple getting into counseling, which is always a good place to have these discussions, you’re in the profession, we have counselors here at Focus on the Family who are waiting for your phone call typically and we’re there to … to be that initial step for you.
 We can talk with you and give you some input and some additional guidance on what next steps could be and feel free to call us in that regard.
 If the phones are busy, we’ll call you back.
-But what are a couple steps that person can take in their relationship now to help move their marriage in that direction?
+But what are a couple of steps that person can take in their relationship now to help move their marriage in that direction?

 David: The book will guide them through.
-You sit down and you talk about your past-pain list.
+You sit down and you talk about your past pain list.
 It’s vulnerable, very intimate, but it’s in-house.
-The deal is, no one else is gonna about this.
+The deal is, no one else is gonna know about this.
 This is just the two of us.
 The guy especially has to have that guarantee, because this is very personal.

 And so, we start talking about, you know, mom, dad.
 Couples usually know some of that stuff, but maybe not the deeper stuff.
-Here [are] the people and we have our list and now we start a series of talking through--it’s verbal first--talking through our pain together.
-And the other person isn’t fixing, but they’re listening; they’re understanding.
-They’re praying about it.
+Uh …here’s the people and we have our list and now we start a series of talking through--it’s verbal first--talking through our pain together.
+And … and the other person isn’t fixing, but they’re listening; they’re understanding.
+You’re praying about it.
 This will take several weeks to a month or more, talking through, talking through.
 You’re really getting a lot of the transfer out of the way at that point.

-And then I have them write letters.
+And then I have … I have them write letters.
 I’m a big letter writer.
 You’re gonna write every person on your past pain list.
 You’re not gonna send the letter.
 This is just for your spouse.
-And it’s gonna be very honest.
+Um … and it’s gonna be very honest.
 When you write something out, it becomes very real.
 The emotions are triggered.
-I’m making them relive the event.
-That’s the painful part, but you’re doing it with God’s help, of course, the prayer support, encouragement and you’ve got your spouse helping your every step of the way.
+You’re … I’m making them relive the event.
+That’s the painful part, but you’re doing it with God’s help, of course, through prayer support, encouragement and you’ve got your spouse helping you every step of the way.

-And [in] many cases, people don’t have access to a therapist other than Focus on the phone, which is great.
-And you will just have to go through the steps, but God will guide you through.
+And … and very … many cases, people aren’t … don’t have access to a therapist other than Focus on the phone, which is great.
+And um … you will just have to go through the steps, but God will guide you through.
 So, it’s verbal and it’s the letters and you can heal together.
-And you can imagine.
-If couples that will do this together, it’s so extraordinary and so deep.
+And it’s … and you … you can imagine.
+If you … couples that will do this together, it’s so extraordinary and so deep.
 You’re gonna be so much closer afterwards anyway.
 It’s a great avenue to intimacy, plus you’re eliminating the transfer which is gummin’ you up.